sdwerwed/terraform-gitlab-provider-example/README.md

 #### Issues:

 Gitlab provider is not used that much as Cloud Providers, it is expected to find some bugs.
-For example, sometimes the POST /api/v4/projects for creating projects it gets `Internal Server Error 500`, it is creating the project just the reponse is lost, so the terraform sends the request again to create the project and gets error `Bad Request 400 already exists`, I will need to report this.
+For example, sometimes the POST /api/v4/projects for creating projects it gets `Internal Server Error 500`, it is creating the project just the reponse is lost, so the terraform sends the request again to create the project and gets error `Bad Request 400 already exists`, I created an issue [#470](https://github.com/gitlabhq/terraform-provider-gitlab/issues/470)

 #### Conclusion: